forged-by-sim/forged-by-sim/README.md

 **Crafting immersive, science-rooted simulations with code, curiosity, and a growth-like mindset.**

-Hi, I’m Noemi — a biomedical scientist turned simulation technologist, exploring the frontiers of XR, aerospace, and health-tech.
+Hi, I’m a biomedical scientist turned simulation technologist, exploring the frontiers of XR, aerospace, and health-tech.
 My mission is to build high-impact simulation tools that empower training, deepen learning, and spark discovery.

 ---